JibAb96/Rock-Paper-Scissors-PP2/README.md

 <li>I downloaded the hand sign images from the <a href="https://www.flaticon.com/search?word=rock">flaticon</a> website.</li>

 ### Content
-<li>I first found code from this website to code the switch statements in order to determine a winner from <a href="https://betterprogramming.pub/7-ways-to-code-rock-paper-scissors-in-javascript-4189a5e7e535">betterprogramming</a>.</li>
+<li>I first found the switch statements in order to determine a winner from <a href="https://betterprogramming.pub/7-ways-to-code-rock-paper-scissors-in-javascript-4189a5e7e535">betterprogramming</a>.</li>

-<li> I ran into problems on what functions I needed so I learnt a lot from <a href="https://www.youtube.com/watch?v=jaVNP3nIAv0&ab_channel=freeCodeCamp.org">freecodecamp</a> youtube walkthrough on how to structure and wat functions I needed for the game. </li>
+<li> I ran into problems on what functions I needed so I learnt a lot from <a href="https://www.youtube.com/watch?v=jaVNP3nIAv0&ab_channel=freeCodeCamp.org">freecodecamp</a> youtube walkthrough on how to structure and what functions I needed for the game. </li>